jonnypetraglia/eyebrows/README.md

   * password = for authentication
   * ignoreHidden = whether or not to ignore hidden files
   * useDots = if you want to use the traditional ".." to navigate to the parent directory instead of the up button
+  * uploadEnabled = whether or not to allow the user to upload files

 2. Why?
 ----------------